enter-a-new-username3/bet365-scraper-demo/README.md

 - Automate betting.

 ## Getting Started
 This repository contains the API service source code.
-To explore its full capabilities, you can request a more detailed **demo**.
+To explore its full capabilities, you can request a **demo**.

 ## Contact
 If you want a demo, please reach out to me via Discord.